Tapping into the Twenties

 Among the first composers to recognize the expressive potential of jazz in the 1920s was Austro-Czech composer Erwin Schulhoff.
 Blending freely improvisational, jazz-influenced passages with Neoclassical elements, along with repetitive patterns that foreshadowed Minimalism, Schulhoff’s Concerto for Piano and Small Orchestra (1924) demonstrates the compositional range and versatility of this unjustifiably neglected composer, a leading exemplary of the “Lost Generation” of Jewish composers, suppressed or (as was the case with Schulhoff) physically eliminated during the Holocaust.

 Another composer who sought to create a distinctly American sound on the concert stage was John Alden Carpenter.
 His work Skyscrapers (1923-24), with its language of jazz and popular tunes, blends seamlessly with an idiom of dissonances and frenetic, asymmetric rhythms made modern in the 1920s.
-Like Varèse, Carpenter imaginatively depicts “the many movements and sounds of modern American life.”
+Carpenter imaginatively depicts “the many movements and sounds of modern American life.”

 The ASO’s Vanguard Series is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.